Do you want to enable automatic updates for major WordPress updates?

 There is an option to disable automatic updates in WordPress.
 However, we recommend that you keep automatic updates enabled because they usually address crucial security issues and vulnerabilities.

-Now if you just run one or two WordPress websites, then you can simply follow our guide to safely update your WordPress site.
+Now if you just run one or two WordPress websites, then you can simply follow our guide to safely update your WordPress site when there is a new major WordPress release.
+However, updating WordPress manually can be time-consuming if you manage multiple sites.

-Luckily, you can also enable auto-updates on a shared hosting provider like Bluehost, SiteGround, etc. You’ll just need to make sure that you have a proper backup system in place, so you can revert updates in case something goes wrong.
+You can also enable auto-updates on a shared hosting provider like Bluehost and SiteGround.
+But first, you’ll just need to make sure that you have a proper backup system in place in case something goes wrong.

-That being said, let’s take a look at how to easily setup automatic updates for major WordPress releases.
+With that being said, let’s take a look at how to easily set up automatic updates for major WordPress releases.
+Here’s what we’ll cover in this tutorial:

 Preparing for Automatic Updates in WordPress